MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/server-properties-in-analysis-services.md

 Power BI workspaces support modifying a limited subset of XMLA-based Analysis Services properties in the General, DAX, Filestore, Memory, and OLAP categories by using SSMS.
 When modified, the change applies only to that workspace.

 Some XMLA-based workspace properties have equivalent capacity settings that can be set in the Admin portal, in **Capacity settings**/**Workloads**/**DATASETS**.
-These settings apply to *all* workspaces assigned to the capacity, however workspace admins can override settings for a specific workspace by using SSMS.
+These settings apply to *all* workspaces assigned to the capacity, however, workspace admins can override settings for a specific workspace by using SSMS.

 |Analysis Services property  |Category | Power BI Capacity setting  |
 |---------|---------|---------|